Rightpoint/RZVinyl/README.md

 - (BOOL)rzi_shouldImportValue:(id)value forKey:(NSString *)key inContext:(NSManagedObjectContext *)context;
 ```

 The category implementation handles recursive imports for keys representing relationships.
 You can override the extended method in a subclass as well, as long as you return the result of invoking the `super` implementation for keys that your override does not handle.
+See below for an example.

 ### Example